marcohoucheng/Gran-Turismo-7-Price-Tracker/data/README_baseline.md

 ## Daily Email

 A scheduled Github Action is currently set up.
 However, the user can easily set up a similar system.
 Only `email_update.py` is needed in this case with the appropriate environment varibles for `SENDER_EMAIL`, `PASSWORD` and `RECIPIENTS`.
-A [screenshot](https://raw.githubusercontent.com/marcohoucheng/Gran-Turismo-7-Price-Tracker/main/data/email_screenshot.png) of the email.
+A [screenshot](https://raw.githubusercontent.com/marcohoucheng/Gran-Turismo-7-Price-Tracker/main/data/email_screenshot.png) of the email and the latest html copy is shown below.

 ## Wish list and local database